mautic/user-documentation/docs/contacts/manage_contacts.rst

    * - Values
      - Class
    * - social, ``socialmedia``
-     - fa-share-alt if utm_source isn't available otherwise utm_source will be used as the class.
-For example, if utm_source is Twitter, fa-twitter will be used.
+     - fa-share-alt if utm_source isn't available, otherwise Mautic uses utm_source as the class.
+For example, if utm_source is Twitter, the entry uses fa-twitter.
    * - email, newsletter
      - fa-envelope-o
    * - banner, ad